deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 count before taking the stick back.

 "You're gonna need an hour or two for the Crude to work, major."
-Baseball declared, using one of the many nicknames they'd adopted for Crue-D. He stood up.
+BASEBALL declared, using one of the many nicknames they'd adopted for Crue-D. He stood up.
 "Your nose—"

 "Has been broken before, Burgess, thank you."
 Powell shrugged.
 "I already fookin' sorted it."

 "Yes sir.
 You should probably still put a slap patch on that."
-Baseball replied, cutting little triangles out of one so that it would fit over the major's nose properly.
+BASEBALL replied, cutting little triangles out of one so that it would fit over the major's nose properly.

 "I'll save it for my fookin' beauty sleep."
 Powell told him.

 "Wear it *now*, sir."
-Baseball insisted.
+BASEBALL insisted.

 Powell tried to sigh through his nose, only for a thin trickle of blood to start flowing back out of his nostril.
 He frowned, took the slap